-So here we are again readers.
+So here we are again readers Totems, Fetishes and Talismans!
 The long-awaited adaptation of Shadowrun inspired Foci Magic in the Cypher system.
-I mention long awaited because it has been so long awaited one of my awesome gamers took up the task of tackling most of the work we are about to go over.
+Long awaited, so long awaited one of my awesome gamers took up the task of tackling most of the work.
 He took the foundations built on the new version of cybernetics found Here and built a solid set of options for magic items in Cypherrun.
 So if you like the following be sure to give my good friend Nick (@ over on Twitter) a thank you because if it was not for him we likely would be just starting not finishing this blog.
 So, let’s take a deeper look at what Shadowrun style magic in the Cypher System.

 It should be noted that in Shadowrun magical gear is called “foci”.
 With the term “Focus” existing as a keyword in the Cypher System, it is important to separate the two so that we can minimize any confusion.
 So in the Cypher System, Shadowrun Foci are classified as “Magical Gear” and further divided into three groups.
 These Groups are.